ACHolmes/lucas/TASKS.md

 * tweak the `create_table` function to create a table appropriate to store the questions and corresponding answers to the quiz questions.

     * While not required, if you have time, try to implement this so that your system would work for questions with an unknown number of answers, where there may even be more than one correct answer.
 Reminder: not required, but if you have time.
 Otherwise, please writeup how you think you might do so.
-(This may be of use to you)[https://www.sqlitetutorial.net/sqlite-autoincrement/].
+[This may be of use to you](https://www.sqlitetutorial.net/sqlite-autoincrement/).

 * Complete the `fill_table` function to insert the data into your database.
 Feel free to use any of the code provided above to help you, or other packages you are comfortable with (e.g. `pandas`) if you find them useful.